GladunVladimir/CPPTrainingRepository/README.md

 ## Afterword

 It's all that I can think of now.
 I will be updating this file and make new tasks, so keep an eye for here.

+## P.S

+ Any questions is appreciated.
+Any mistakes you found is a +1 in your karma, so don't be shy to say me that I'm wrong :)